 For most infants, the best source of nutrition is breastfeeding, which can also reduce the risk of some short and long-term health conditions for infants and mothers.
 According to the CDC, only one in four infants exclusively breastfeeds as recommended by the time they are six months old.
 Lower rates of breastfeeding are contributing to additional medical costs in the US that exceed \$3 billion annually.
-Infants who are breastfed have reduced risk of asthma, obesity, Type 2 diabetes, ear and respiratory infections, sudden infant death syndrome (SIDS), and gastrointestinal infections.
+Infants who are breastfeed have reduced risk of asthma, obesity, Type 2 diabetes, ear and respiratory infections, sudden infant death syndrome (SIDS), and gastrointestinal infections.
 Breastfeeding has benefits for the mother as well, as women who breastfeed are at lower risk of high blood pressure, Type 2 diabetes, ovarian and breast cancer.

-- Based on the results of a survey conducted by the CDC in 2015 (Maternity Practices in Infant Nutrition ٠ & Care(mPINC)), Oregon ranked 6th out of 53 states and territories for breastfeeding practices.
-Helping to support hospitals in developing and implementing breastfeeding policies, education on appropriate feeding practices, and hospital discharge planning could further improve breastfeeding in the state. - Between 2014 and 2016, the percent of mothers who reported breastfeeding their infant in the ٠ community was lower than the state (89% vs. 93%).75 Both the community and the state are currently meeting the Healthy People 2020 goal (82%) for breastfeeding. - The WIC Program serves about 10,000 people in the community every year and helps with ٠ supplemental nutrition and promotion of healthy behaviors.
-Just over nine out of ten women enrolled in WIC began breastfeeding their infant and about one in three women enrolled in WIC were still breastfeeding their infant at six months of age in the community.
+- Based on the results of a survey conducted by the CDC in 2015 (Maternity Practices in Infant Nutrition & Care(mPINC)), Oregon ranked 6th out of 53 states and territories for breastfeeding practices.76 Helping to support hospitals in developing and implementing breastfeeding policies, education on appropriate feeding practices, and hospital discharge planning could further improve breastfeeding in the state. - Between 2014 and 2016, the percent of mothers who reported breastfeeding their infant in the community was lower than the state (89% vs. 93%).76 Both the community and the state are currently meeting the Healthy People 2020 goal (82%) for breastfeeding. - The WIC Program serves about 10,000 people in the community every year and helps with supplemental nutrition and promotion of healthy behaviors.77 Just over nine out of ten women enrolled in WIC began breastfeeding their infant and about one in three women enrolled in WIC were still breastfeeding their infant at six months of age in the community.

-Marion Polk Oregon Number of people served (#) 8,808 1,886 138,376 Initiated breastfeeding (%) 92.0 96.0 93.6 Breastfeeding at six months (%) 35.0 34.0 42.8
+Breastfeeding for WIC Program in the community and Oregon, WIC County Data Reports, 2017 Marion Polk Oregon Number of people served (#) 8,808 1,886 138,376 Initiated breastfeeding (%) 92.0 96.0 93.6 Breastfeeding at six months (%) 35.0 34.0 42.8